-- A. This Base Guide will be utilized in response to emergencies and disasters which require a combined, coordinated citywide response.
-An "authorized City official" will determine when this threshold is met.
-"Routine" emergencies will be handled in accordance with the policies and procedures of the individual departments. - B. This Base Plan is intended to address foreseeable emergencies and disasters.
+- B. This Base Plan is intended to address foreseeable emergencies and disasters.
 It is assumed that this plan will be adapted, as necessary and appropriate, to address unforeseen scenarios. - C. All operations (under the authority of this plan) will be managed in accordance with the National Incident Management System (NIMS), and the Incident Command System (ICS). - D. The Emergency Operations Center (EOC) (816-513-8640) will be activated and utilized to manage major emergencies and disasters.
-If the primary EOC is not available, an alternate EOC will be established as appropriate. - E. Departments serving in the EOC always retain their own authority, but work cooperatively to ensure efficient, coordinated emergency operations
+If the primary EOC is not available, an alternate EOC will be established as appropriate.
+Alternately, certain EOC functions may be accomplished virtually with current technology (WebEOC, MS Teams, etc.) but should only be used for lower-level activations, if the situation warrants it (COVID 19 being a recent example), and with the approval of the Incident Commander/Unified Command (IC/UC). - E. Departments serving in the EOC always retain their own authority, but work cooperatively to ensure efficient, coordinated emergency operations.